Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 * A login request is made
-* If the user is signed up and not already logged in (you must ensure users logout before being able to login) then generate any user tokens and send them back along with any other data in the response.
+* If the user is signed up and not already logged in (you must ensure users logout before being able to login) then generate required user tokens and send them back along with any other data in the response.

 Once a client has tokens it is responsible for storing those tokens somewhere, we'll get to that when we get to our Frontend.